Books to Finance Your Business

 ABOUT THIS BOOK

 This Guide discusses the structure of the venture capital industry; what venturists are looking for and how they evaluate deals.
-It tells you how to contact them and provides 508 addresses.
-It reviews 99 upcoming venture capital and angel conferences as well as networks.
-It supplies you with the necessary contact information.
+It tells you how to contact them and provides 446 addresses.
+It reviews 77 upcoming venture capital and angel conferences as well as directories of venture capitalists and supplies you with the necessary contact information.

 Find out what informal investors or "angels" can offer and how to find them.
 Learn about the characteristics of angls and angel clusters.
 See if corporate angels, immigrant investors and intermediaries can be of assistance.